Can I get implants with gum disease?

 Why not get in touch?

-TDC have three UK-based dedicated implant centres in London Harley Street, Folkestone and Peterborough, where we offer our award-winning Smile in a Day same-day dental implant procedure.
+TDC have two UK-based dedicated implant centres in London Harley Street and Folkestone, where we offer our award-winning Smile in a Day same-day dental implant procedure.

 For more information, including your suitability for Smile in a Day dental implant treatment and cost, book your free, no-obligation consultation* or call our highly trained Implant Patient Advisors on 020 3553 6415